 3. Wrongful death

-On the other hand, for cases not based on negligence, the personal injury statute of limitations will be two years.
+For cases not based on negligence, the personal injury statute of limitations will also be two years.
 Some examples include:

 Typically the clock starts on the date of the injury.
 This means that those who file a claim after the personal injury statute of limitations period has expired lose their legal right to file a lawsuit.